andres123dev/my-seo-analyzer/README.md

 <div id="readme-en">

 ## Description
-Is an interactive consol app writed with <a href="https://www.python.org/downloads/" target="_blank">Python 3</a>, to make a HTTP request to an URL, analyze SEO of the response HTML and generate a report in PDF format.
+Is an interactive consol app wrote with <a href="https://www.python.org/downloads/" target="_blank">Python 3</a>, to make a HTTP request to an URL, analyze SEO of the response HTML and generate a report in PDF format.

 - The HTTP headers of the response
 - The meta tags